Engaged Research Grant

 We cover the following expenses:

-Research expenses directly related and essential to the project, including travel, living expenses during fieldwork, childcare, research assistance, transcription costs, specialized software, gifts for informants, visa fees, and other relevant research expenditures.
+Research expenses directly related and essential to the project, including travel, living expenses during fieldwork, childcare for you and your partners, research assistance, transcription and translation costs, specialized software, internet access, equipment for participants, visa fees, and other relevant research expenditures.

-• If you are requesting multiple trips to the field, please provide a justification.
+- If you are requesting multiple trips to the field, please provide a justification.
 The Foundation does not fund pilot research or trips home from the field to consult with supervisors or colleagues or to carry out preliminary data analysis.
-We also don’t fund trips to the field for supervisors to advise or support their doctoral students.

 If you are asking for funding for such an item, we will need to receive a donation statement as part of your application.
 The donation statement should explain why you need the equipment for your project, why you don’t have access to the equipment through your institution, why you cannot obtain funding for the equipment from other sources, and what you plan to do with the equipment at the end of your project.